Five Reasons to choose UK creative industries

 The United Nations Conference on Trade and Development (UNCTAD) estimates the UK accounts for almost a quarter of all inward investment across the European Union, far higher than any other country.

-Foreign direct investment (FDI) in the UK is at record levels, according to official data.
-Across the country, 2,213 inward investment projects were secured in 2015 to 2016, an 11 per cent increase on the previous year.
-This lead to around 116,000 jobs being created or safeguarded - the second highest number on record.
-Investments originated from a record 79 countries and the UK became the top European destination for projects from emerging markets.
-In the creative and ICT industries category, there were an estimated 558 FDI projects in this category, affecting 14,556 jobs.
+Foreign direct investment (FDI) in the UK is strong, according to official data.
+Across the country, 2,265 inward investment projects were secured in 2016-7.
+This lead to around 107,898 jobs being created or safeguarded.
+In the creative and media category, there were an estimated 151 FDI projects, creating 3,654 jobs.

 The World Bank ranks the UK sixth globally for ease of doing business.

 There are also specific financial incentives to invest in the UK's creative sector.
 For example, there are tax reliefs which allow productions to access a rebate of up to 25 per cent of qualifying expenditure in the film, high-end television and animation sectors.
 This approach has greatly benefited the British film industry, with inward investment directly contributing £10 billion to the UK economy over the last 10 years and encouraging some of the global television industry's most exciting programmes, such as Game of Thrones, to film in the UK.

 4. It has an Educated and skilled workforce

 According to the World University rankings produced by Times Higher Education, the UK has three of the world's top 10 universities, with London considered by PwC the global capital of higher education.